nmylynh/webauth-i-challenge/notes.md

     const sessionConfig = {
         name: 'THISISPATRICK',
-        secret: 'who is Victoria and what's her secret',
+        secret: 'who is Victoria and what is her secret',
         resave: false,
         saveUninitialized: true,
         cookie: {